Nursing Generic Program A.A.S.

 After the School of Nursing submits the roster of the candidates to the Texas BON.
 The Texas BON will email a "FAST PASS" originator number to be provided by each candidate to IndentoGo informing them that Texas BON is requesting the CBC report be sent to Texas BON.
 Each candidate is responsible for making an appointment with IndentoGo using the originator number provided to have the fingerprint check completed.
 Candidates are also required to pay the cost of the background check and fingerprint scanning.

 Once IndentoGo has completed the background check, they will submit the results to Texas BON.
 If the fingerprint scan is rejected for some reason, Texas BON will notify the candidate to request a repeat scan be completed.
 Otherwise, reports will be submitted to Texas BON in approximately 7 to 10 days.
 Texas BON will then notify the candidate of the results.
-Candidates with a clear check will receive a blue card indicating the finding.
-It is very important for applicants to keep a copy of their blue card for their records and turn in the original to the Nursing Admissions Department as soon as it is received.
+Candidates with a clear check will receive a blue postcard indicating the finding.
+It is very important for applicants to keep a copy of their blue postcard for their records and turn in a copy to the Nursing Admissions Department as soon as it is received.
 You will be eligible to enter the program as long as all other required materials have also been received by the Nursing Department Admissions Specialist.

 Candidates who have not been cleared will be notified by Texas BON and asked to submit a petition for a "Declaratory Order."
 The petition will be reviewed by Texas BON.
 In order to comply with the Texas Board of Nursing and affiliated clinical agencies, the candidate will not be admitted into the San Antonio College Nursing Program.
 The candidate may reapply at the next application period when a background check has been cleared by the Texas Board of Nursing.